natisaver/url-shortener-api-proj/README.md

 it is passed through the function call stack used for tracing purposes => look into go jaegar used also for testing => you can add params into it, where functions can check the ctx for these params, then execute specific functions

+## unit testing design
+always start with bottom layer of the code for testing => e.g. repo layer

+gomock

+start with valid cases
+invalid:
+- missing parameter
+- invalid parameter
+- internal errors

+write a test suite
+=> initialisation before running tests testify suite the setupSuite (one file) runs before the whole group of tests setupTest is run before each test teardownSuite teardownTest

+also freeze time for time testing

+every file will have the same name + "_test"